letsdodevelopment/DO280/declarative-kustomize/kustomize/mysql_app/README.md

 ## Base

 This folder has all files which all not change irrespective of your environment.
-But it cannot work independly because it is needs secrets which is defined in individual folder.
+But it cannot work independtly because it is needs secrets which is defined in individual folder.
 There should be no patches in the base folder, so that the content can be considered to be an untainted set of files to which patches can be applied by overlays.
 Namespaces should NOT be directly referenced in base assets such that the content can be applied to any namespace.